fionisarnen/API-Automation-with-Karate/README.md

 # API-Automation-with-Karate

 This API automation script was written with Karate (BDD testing framework which build on top of cucumber.
 The script written based on Gherkin language (.feature extension).
-The script (ApiTest.feature) contain 2 scenario for GET and POST with each assertion.
+The script (scriptAPI.feature) contain 2 scenario for GET and POST with each assertion.
 The script has been succesfully running and passed.

 Clone project and open it with your IDE (Eclipse)